hassanabbas13/Fake-News-Analyzer-/README.md

 Analyses are saved to the database and viewable on a dashboard.

 ---
+## Features

+The application has four main pages.

+1. The Home Page introduces the project and gives users a button to start analyzing news.
+2. The Analyze Page has a form where users enter a headline and article text.
+Once submitted, the system runs the analysis instantly.
+3. The Result Page shows the classification with a color coded card.
+Green means Likely Real, yellow means Suspicious and red means Likely Fake.
+It also lists exactly which keywords were detected and how the score was calculated.
+4. The Dashboard Page displays a pie chart showing the distribution of results, a bar chart of the most commonly detected fake keywords, summary statistics and a table of recent analyses.

 ## Run it

+Make sure Python is installed on your computer.
+Then open a terminal and run the following commands.

 ```bash
 python -m pip install django